-In January 2005, the Company issued 25,834 shares of restricted common stock to an accredited individual investor in connection with the exercise of a warrant to purchase 25,834 shares of common stock at \$0.25 per share for cash totaling \$6,459.
-This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.
+In December 2006, we issued 40,000 shares of restricted common stock at \$0.25 per share in exchange for license and development rights related to certain intellectual property valued at \$10,000 based on the fair market value of the intellectual property license.
+This transaction was exempt from registration pursuant to section 4(2) of the Securities Act of 1933.